darthvandor13/CSC212-Virtual-Storyteller/README.md

 Feel free to fork this repo, submit pull requests, or open an issue with suggestions for enhancements!

 ---

 ## 🧾 Developer Reference (Doxygen)

-This repository includes full developer-level documentation using [Doxygen](https://www.doxygen.nl/).
+This repository includes full developer-level documentation using [Doxygen](https://www.doxygen.nl/) for the Python scripts.
 All Python source files are annotated with:

 - `@file`, `@brief`, `@param`, `@return`, `@author`
 - Function-level docstrings structured for auto-generation
 - Mermaid diagrams (e.g., ASR → Webhook → TTS flowchart in `test_asr.py`)
 - Module constants and environmental variable documentation

-### Entry Points
+### Entry Points (Python Scripts)

 | Script               | Purpose                                                |
 |----------------------|--------------------------------------------------------|